Lice massacre: Aftermath

 Turkish politicians—including Prime Minister Tansu Çiller—were prevented by the military from visiting the town in the weeks following the attack, and half of the civilian population quickly abandoned the town.
 Halil Nebiler, a Turkish journalist for the Istanbul-based daily Cumhuriyet, managed to enter Lice after the operation and said that the Battle of Şırnak seemed "innocent" in comparison, and declared that the town had effectively become "non-existent."
 Throughout the following year, similar operations were carried out against numerous other Kurdish villages and towns throughout the region, leading to large-scale displacement of the civilian population.
 By 1995, there were "hardly any inhabited villages left" in Lice and neighbouring Kulp district.
 Such attacks were intended to intimidate the Kurdish population into not assisting the PKK or otherwise engaging in "pro-Kurdish activity", thus cutting the rebel group off from its local support bases.

 In May 1999, three months after the capture of PKK leader Abdullah Öcalan, New York Times journalist Steven Kinzer was able to visit the town with official permission.
 According to his report, only around 1,000 individuals out of the original population still lived in Lice, which had for the most part been rebuilt.
 Refugees forcibly displaced from elsewhere in the region had been resettled there, though, bringing the population up to 6,000 people; almost all of the inhabitants, both old and new, were ethnic Kurds.
-Many of the adult males had been unwillingly pressed into service as "village guards", having been threatened with prison if they did not serve.
+Many of the adult men had been unwillingly pressed into service as "village guards", having been threatened with prison if they did not serve.
 A large military garrison kept the town a heavy curfew and tightly rationed food and supplies to the locals to prevent them from giving surplus to the much-weakened PKK.
 Despite their evident fear of security forces, Kinzer indicated that residents maintained a quietly defiant outlook.
 An absentee candidate from the pro-Kurdish People's Democracy Party had won the recent mayoral elections in Lice; residents claimed that security forces cut the rations of individuals and families suspected of having voted for the party.